 In the small groups of problems, our aim is to create participatory working environments.
 The students will solve theoretical problems with their peers, putting into practice the concepts covered during training sessions in the classroom.
 Student participation is essential, so we will use strategies to promote it (e.g. rounds of questions, debates, etc.).
-Our aim is to complete the teaching-learning process of the student, bringing he to the assimilation of concepts and their applications.
+Our aim is to complete the teaching-learning process by enhancing the concept assimilation and application.
 We will emphasize that the analytical techniques must be considered as tools, not as goals.
-The strategies to adopt in these sessions are intended to promote the student habits when faced with solving a problem, namely: initial study of the circuit, choosing the best strategy for solving and critical evaluation of the results .
+The strategies to adopt in these sessions are intended to promote the student habits when faced with solving a problem, namely: initial study of the circuit, choosing the best strategy for solving and critical evaluation of the results.

-May be used Information and Communications Technologies for supporting some of the training activities (Internet, forums, wikis and email, available materials in e-learning platforms, etc.).
+The Information and Communications Technologies may be used for supporting some of the training activities (e.g. Internet, forums, wikis and email, available materials in e-learning platforms, etc.).